abdza2003/Smart_School_App/README.md

 ## ✨ Why Smart School App?

 It provides an advanced educational environment that facilitates communication, tracks academic performance, and supports smart school management through specialized sections for each category of users.
+The app supports both **Arabic** and **English** languages to cater to a diverse user base, ensuring accessibility for a wide range of users.

 ## 📚 App Sections & Features